Personal Financial Management for Bankruptcy

 Entertainment

-• Entertainment Publications: Entertainment Publications is a private company that offers consumer discounts on entertainment options.
-They publish the Entertainment book containing coupons for hotel stays, dining out, recreational activities, and groceries.
+• Entertainment Publications: A private company that offers consumer discounts on entertainment options.
+They provide coupons for hotel stays, dining out, recreational activities, and groceries.

 Dealing with Fraud and Bad Business Practices